manuelerdoes/manusblog_next/README.md

 >documentation/prepare_mysql.sh

-Additionally you have to prepare the auth db with the following command. **DATABASE_URL** has to be configirued in **.env** to allow the command to work.
+Additionally you have to prepare the auth db with the following command. **DATABASE_URL** has to be configured in **.env** to allow the command to work.

 ```bash
 npm exec prisma migrate dev